sMaxym/clothes_advisor/README.md

 This product help to choose clothes avaible to the user for the trip in a certain area and time.
-Application is using barcode to define a clothes and it's type.
-Also it provides weather forecast and chat to know about detailed weather condition in certain area.
+Application is using barcode to define a clothes and its type.
+Also it provides weather forecast and chat to know about detailed weather condition in a certain area.

 ## Installation